rantzk/GeoPython/README.md

 <a name="Installation"/>
-## How to for installing of GeoPython Environment:
+## "How to" installing of GeoPython Environment:
 ## Anaconda with Jupyter Notebook, PYqgis, Spyder IDE, and more

 On win7, 10 64bit (with existing qgis and python installation.
 Might be easier without)